Inside: Understanding regression and misbehavior in your child after the birth of a baby sibling.

 All children really need their love buckets or emotional well being cups filled often to feel well.

-In Positive Discipline by Jane Nelsen, there is a wonderful tool for helping with connection.
 Special Time is all about making time to connect with your child.
 For a young child, set aside 10 minutes a day (or a few times a day if you can manage) to play, listen or just be fully present with your child.
-This really makes a big difference to children with a new baby sibling!

 What to Know about Punishment and Helping Children Cope With New Baby